Age Discrimination in the Workplace

 Employees over the age of 40 often bring valuable experience to the workplace.
 But some employers hold onto biases and misconceptions about older workers.
 When employees are subjected to harassment and discrimination as a result, our experienced employment attorneys fight for their rights.

 At Gibson Law, LLC, we know how employers approach cases involving age discrimination.
 That’s because we spent years defending employers in these types of claims.
-Our lawyers know what it takes to build strong cases that get results.
+Our Cincinnati and Dayton age discrimination lawyers know what it takes to build strong cases that get results.
 Now, we put our experience and knowledge to work for employees in Ohio who have been mistreated.

 Federal and Ohio laws protect employees from age discrimination in the workplace.
 The federal law that protects workers is the Age Discrimination in Employment Act (ADEA).
 Ohio has a similar law that applies to workers over 40 years old.